Funding Your Research

 Grant writing: identifying sources of funding and writing proposals

-- Tips on writing a grant proposal, (more info) from the U.S. EPA (Environmental Protection Agency), but applicable to the grant writing process in general.
+- Tips on writing a grant proposal, ( This site may be offline. ) from the U.S. EPA (Environmental Protection Agency), but applicable to the grant writing process in general.
 This page includes a detailed, extended discussion of how to plan a budget, with examples.
-The EPA also has an online grant writing tutorial, with detailed tips on grant writing, examples of good, complete grant packages, and a "mock grant-writing activity where the user is able to compare their results to a successful grant application."

 - How to Get Started in Research, a booklet by the Council on Undergraduate Research, includes information on finding funding and advice on writing grant proposals.